pauwell/tiny-format-js/README.md

 These are the meanings of all the symbols:

 ```
-|       : Delimiter
+|       : Delimiter of the block.
-label   : Is shown on top of the column
+label   : Is shown on top of the column as a header.
 variable: The name of the property inside the data set.
-c,r,l   : Adjust to the (l)eft, (r)ight & (c)enter
+l,r,c   : Adjust to the (l)eft, (r)ight & (c)enter
 sz      : Length of  the cells.
-char    : This char gets filled in the empty spaces in the block.
+char    : This fills the empty spaces in the block.
 ```
 Examples:
 <ul>